Skip to content ↓

 Parents/carers are expected to:

-• Make sure their child attends every day on time
+• Make sure their child attends every [day/timetabled session] on time

-• Call the school to report their child’s absence before 8:25am on the day of the absence and each subsequent day of absence, and advise when they are expected to return
+• Call the school to report their child’s absence before (8:30 Mon, Wed, Fri and (9:00 and Tues, Thurs) on the day of the absence and each subsequent day of absence, and advise when they are expected to return

-• Provide the school with more than 1 emergency contact number for their child, and an email address.
+• Provide the school with more than one emergency contact number for their child

-• Ensure that, where possible, medical appointments for their child are made beyond the school day.
+• Ensure that, where possible, appointments for their child are made outside of the school day

 Pupils